ArnoNowatzky/commonmodulesprototype/readme.md

-On http://vpcmawinta01-x.intra.vsa.de:5601 we have established a ELK Stack where you can see environment infos which are collected by the prototype. (username: elastic, password: changeme) The elasticsearch is accessible via://vpcmawinta01-x.intra.vsa.de:9200/
+On http://vpcmawinta01-x.intra.vsa.de:5601 we have established a ELK Stack where you can see environment infos which are collected by the prototype. (username: elastic, password: changeme) The elasticsearch is accessible via://vpcmawinta01-x.intra.vsa.de:9200/ Data is stored on vpcmawinta01-x.intra.vsa.de:9200/wawi/cm/hardware You can get an overview here: http://vpcmawinta01-x.intra.vsa.de:5601/app/discover

 (MetricBeat:     http://vpcmawinta01-x.intra.vsa.de:5601/app/home#/tutorial/systemMetrics)

-Hardware is stored on vpcmawinta01-x.intra.vsa.de:9200/wawi/cm/hardware

 # Datacenter components on vpcmawinta01-x
 This vm is a CentOS7 VM and contains all datacenter components of the new architecture of the common modules.